mvxt/mvxt/source/ethos/index.md

       </a>
     </th>
     <td>
-      <span>I hate war, but I care about those who choose to lay down their lives for their country.
+      <span>I hate war, but I love those who choose to lay down their lives for their country.
 I donate money to aid them.</span>
     </td>
   </tr>
   <tr>